 The calculator assumes at retirement the personal assets (car, furniture etc.) at resale value will not have any value.
-It is assumed that there are no investments outside super.
-Upcoming versions of the calculator will allow for these values to be specified.

 Drawdowns in Retirement

 In addition to any Age Pension, it is assumed you (and your partner where applicable) have retired and have converted any superannuation savings, up to the Transfer Balance Cap, to an account-based pension product.